VitorFigueiredoResearch/Baryon-Convolved-Effective-Potential/sparc_extractor/README.md

 This regenerates the H1 galaxy dataset exactly.

-## Citation

-If you use this pipeline, please cite:
-- Lelli, McGaugh & Schombert (2016), SPARC database
-## Citations

 If you use the H1 model or the SPARC-based galaxy parameters, please cite:

 **SPARC (Lelli, McGaugh & Schombert 2016)**